openframeworks/ofBook/02_cplusplus_basics/chapter.md

 .......
 ```

-+ Change the diagonal pattern of the ball so it's not always travelling in 45 degree angles.
++ Change the diagonal pattern of the ball so it is not always travelling in 45 degree angles.
 + Try adding a second ball to the scene and render it differently than the first.
 + If the two balls ever collide, print "YOU WIN" and stop the program.
 + Try rendering the balls as larger circles using the `distance()` function from a previous example.